Dlegosz/Dlegosz/README.md

 # Welcome to My GitHub Account
 Hi there!
 My name is David Legosz and I'm an aspiring data analyst with a passion for uncovering insights and telling stories through data.
-On this GitHub account, you'll find a collection of my personal data analytics projects, visualizations, and tools.
+On this GitHub account, you'll find a collection of my personal data analytics projects, visualizations, and tools done out of self-interest for educational and hobby purposes.